amigavision/AmigaVision/cd32/ReadMe.txt

 ## Features

 * Fully stand-alone — no AmigaVision install required.
-If you only want CD32 games (although you’d be missing out on the rest of the Amiga classics! 😄), this works by itself.
+If you only want CD32 games (although you’d be missing out on most of the Amiga classics! 😄), this works by itself.
 * Launch CD32 games straight from the MiSTer menu — no keyboard or mouse required, just your controller.
 * Forget juggling obscure settings like NoFastMem, Instruction Cache, or that one game needing Volume Control off — we handle all that automatically.
 * Uses AmigaVision's scanline and shadow masks presets.